-CANSCAIP’s annual Writing for Children Competition is open for submissions from unpublished or self-published writers until May 31, 2022.
+CANSCAIP’s annual Writing for Children Competition is now open for entries!
+Canada’s largest competition for children’s writers welcomes submissions from unpublished and self-published writers.
+The deadline for entries is May 31.

-For non-members, registration fees are $40 one entry, $60 two entries, $90 three entries.Want to become a Friend to get the lower fee?
-Join first before you register.
+Non-members: $40 one entry, $60 two entries, $90 three entries.Want to become a Friend to get the lower fee?
+Join before you register.

 Schedule for Entries

-MARCH to MAY: Writing for Children Competition open for submission of entries.
+MARCH to MAY: Writing for Children Competition open for submissions.
 Entry deadline midnight May 31.

-JUNE: First round readers evaluate all the entries and select the entries to advance to the second round.
+JUNE: First round readers evaluate entries and select those that advance to the second round.

-JULY: Second round readers evaluate those entries and select the entries to advance to the longlist.
+JULY: Second round readers evaluate the entries that advanced and select the longlist.

-AUGUST: Longlist announcement sent to everyone who entered.
-Readers evaluate longlist entries and select the entries to advance to the shortlist.
+AUGUST: Longlist announced.
+Readers evaluate the longlist and select the shortlist.

-SEPTEMBER: Shortlist announcement sent to everyone who entered.
-Juries select evaluate shortlist and select the winners and finalists.
+SEPTEMBER: Shortlist announced.
+Juries select evaluate the winners and finalists.